MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 #### General

 SOLID Principles are not quite right...

 - Two ideas rolled into one
 - One is subordinate to the other
 - One is not even a practice at all

 ### Are these principles?

-Dictionary definitions of principle
+If you look at the dictionary definitions of a 'principle' you get...

-- A fundamental truth
+- a fundamental truth
-- Foundation for a system of belief
+- foundation for a system of belief
-- Morally correct behavior or attitude
+- morally correct behavior or attitude
-- General scientific theorem or law
+- general scientific theorem or law

-> It turns out words matter, in software we use a bunch of words but we are fairly rubbish in using them.
+> It turns out words matter, in software we use a bunch of words but we are fairly rubbish in using them - Kevlin Henney

-A more suitable word is **pattern** - a pattern is a context specific piece of advice.
+If we look at SOLID, it is not a set of principles.
+A more suitable word to describe SOLID is that it is a collection of **patterns**.

+What is a pattern?

+If you look at the dictionary definition of a 'pattern' you get...

+- a regular form or sequence discernible in the way in which something happens or is done
+- a example for others to follow
+- a context specific piece of advice

 Advice is contextually good, but change the context and the advice could be bad.

-Dictionary definition of pattern
-- A regular form or sequence discernible in the way in which something happens or is done
-- An example for others to follow

 ### Single Responsibility